3RD-Dimension/3RD-Dimension.github.io/_pages/settings.md

 ![](/images/wiki/3rdd_settings_hotkey.png){: .align-center}
 {:style="clear: center"}

 The Hotkeys tab is where you can set Hotkeys for various commands.
-Some hotkeys only work in certain states of the machine which will be noted.  **To set a key** click into a box that you which to change, pressed the required Key(s) (the box will turn orange to signal hotkey has been changed but not saved), then double click the box again.
-The box will return to white and your hotkey is now saved.
-When the settings window is then closed, your new hotkeys are then re-loaded and are available.
+Some hotkeys only work in certain states of the machine which will be noted.  **To set a key** Press the required key conbination into the fucntion you choose and it is set.
+When you close the settings your hotkeys will be available.
+To clear a hot key, double click with your mouse on the hoykey.

 **Current Configurable Hotkeys**
 * Jog X Axis + (Default: Right) - Only available if currently not sending a file and Jogging Keyboard Focused